Cisvanam/Cisvanam/README.md

 # CHITVAN NAGAICH
 Hi, I’m Chitvan!
-I’m a data-driven analyst based in Tempe, Arizona
+I’m a data geek based in Tempe, Arizona

-I believe data isn’t just about numbers—it’s about understanding people, making informed choices, and driving real growth.
-Let’s connect and explore how we can turn data into action!
+while you are reading this I'm turning caffeine and chaos into clean datasets and clever insights.
+I chase anomalies like they owe me money and treat SQL errors like plot twists.
+If you love talking data, dashboards, or just want to rant about Excel — let’s connect!

 **Connect with me on LinkedIn or check out my portfolio.** www.linkedin.com/in/chitvan-nagaich